zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/4-labs-design-oci-di-data-flows/develop-oci-di-flows.md

 3. On the **Create Project** page, enter “language-lab” for **Name**, and then click **Create**.

-   Now we will create a data flow to ingest data the hotels review file we just ingested.
+   Now we will create a data flow to ingest data from the hotels' review file we just ingested.
 4. On the **language-lab** project details page, click **Data Flows** in the submenu on the left.

 5. Click **Create Data Flow**.
 The data flow designer opens in a new tab.